-The 3 Cs: It’s not always about what we teach, but how we teach it.
+It’s not always about what we teach, but how we teach it.
 Instructors can get caught in the trap of perfecting lesson content at the expense of creating opportunities for student-centered learning.
 If we focus too much on the topics we teach, we miss opportunities to foster student connections to the content, its creator, and the course community.
-Explore this infographic on “The 3 Cs” for ideas on how to prioritize connection over content.
+“The 3 Cs” provides ideas on how to prioritize connection over content.